image

 Are you serious?
 Laughing.

 At one time we did try to suggest programs in other parts of the country, but we found that we were constantly being embarassed.
 Folks would come back to us with all kinds of horror stories about other programs.
 The instructor was a terrific designer with an ego the size of a barn....
-The instruction was in the backroom of a shop......carried out inbetween filling retail orders...or in the middle of a borrowed space in a wholesale outlet.......There were too many instructors and little continuity.....
+The instruction was in the backroom of a shop......carried out between filling retail orders...or in the middle of a borrowed space in a wholesale outlet.......There were too many instructors and little continuity.....
 The school's instructor wasn't a very good teacher....Flowers were recycled over and over again...........
 The course didn't provide enough information to be useful in the field, The school set up their curriculum so that the student had to keep taking more and more floral design courses.....and on and on.
 We don't like to hear these kinds of things, so at this point we will only tell you about our programs, for we know that we are doing a terrific job!

 We also provide a wide range of scheduling possibilities of courses in varying lengths of time throughout the year that should enable you to get here to Boston for one of our programs.
+And if getting to Boston is difficult, we also have some great online courses available.

 Back to Table of Contents

+I Want to take one of your Hands-on Courses.
 I Am From Out of State.
 Where Do I Stay While In Boston?

 It is quite common for us to enjoy having students attend our school from all over the United States as well as from other countries.
 Therefore dealing with housing issues is for us, an everyday kind of thing.
 Our school does not own its own housing, nor do we care to.
 We have found that the choice of housing often depends upon the likes and dislikes of the student and their particular lifestyle .